Poco M3 Review – The Budget King

 Here are some of the images that I have shot using the main camera.
 I’m not too fond of the tiny 2 MP cameras and don’t find them very useful for most people.
 In fact, companies should start including just 1-2 lenses that are high quality and don’t have 3-4 gimmicky cameras.

-At the front, it has an 8MP selfie camera that houses a waterdrop notch display along with an aperture of f/2.05.
+At the front, it has an 8MP selfie camera at the front that houses a waterdrop notch display and an aperture of f/2.05.

 The indoor selfies are bad, and the skin tones become reddish-pink.
 The selfies taken outdoor are fine and have good details and skin colors.
 I think POCO should look into this and fix the issue of a red tint in indoor selfies.